mozmeao/platform-docs/docs/coding.md

 ### Geo Template View {: #geo-location }

-Now that we have our `CDN (Content Delivery Network)`{.interpreted-text role="abbr"} configured properly, we can also just swap out templates per request country.
+Now that we have our CDN configured properly, we can also just swap out templates per request country.
 This is very similar to the above, but it will simply use the proper template for the country from which the request originated.

 ``` python
 from bedrock.base.views import GeoTemplateView